Register for Our Webinar: The DORA Deadline with McDermott Will and Emery.

 Broader applications and the future of AI in Legal Practice

 Attendees inquired about using the tool for various document types, such as M&A documents and claims, and whether it could handle non-English languages and poorly scanned documents.
-Grupp confirmed that the Extract Agent is versatile enough to handle different document types and languages, making it a valuable tool for various legal scenarios.
+Grupp confirmed that BRYTER Extract is versatile enough to handle different document types and languages, making it a valuable tool for various legal scenarios.

 Paterson and Grupp also discussed the future of AI in the legal industry, particularly the convergence of rule-based systems and AI.